As you go deeper into your practice, it’s inevitable that you’re going to want to hungrily read as much as possible about yoga.

 Believe me, I get it.

 When I first started to deepen my yoga practice, I became obsessive with it.
-I wanted to learn as much as possible, both about the ancient practice and also about the physical stuff.
+I wanted to learn as much as possible, both about the ancient practice, yoga philosophy, the spiritual practice and also about the physical stuff.
 I wanted to know all of the techniques that my yoga instructor knew and I wanted to know how to embody the principles of yoga in my everyday life.

 The problem?